bihealth/kiosc-server/docs/source/introduction_installation.rst

     Enable the feature to upload small files to Kiosc that can be served to the Docker containers.

-``KIOSC_DOCKER_VOLUMES_DIR=data/docker_volumes``
+``KIOSC_DOCKER_VOLUMES_DIR=/var/lib/docker/volumes``
-    Path where Docker volumes will be saved.
+    Path where Kiosc will save and look for Docker volumes.
 Volumes contain data which users download from the internet or generate from within the containers.
+Note that this refers to the path inside the kiosc-web Docker container.

+``KIOSC_DOCKER_VOLUMES_DIR_SOURCE=./volumes/docker``
+    Path in your local machine where the Docker volumes mentioned above will be stored.
+This path is then bind-mounted to ``KIOSC_DOCKER_VOLUMES_DIR`` in the running kiosc-web container.
+Note that, in a :ref:`development setup
+    <introduction_development>`, this variable is ignored and the volumes are
+    stored directly at ``KIOSC_DOCKER_VOLUMES_DIR``.

 ``KIOSC_NETWORK_MODE=docker-shared``
     Can be ``host`` or ``docker-shared``.
 Indicates whether installation runs